khardikk/Link-Saver-Chrome-Ext/README.md

 3. Turn on "Developer mode" in the top right corner.
 4. Click on "Load unpacked" and select the directory where you downloaded the repository.

-## Usage

-Once installed, you can start using the Link Saver extension right away.
-Simply click the "Save Link" button to save a link, or the "Save Tabs" button to save all currently open tabs.
-You can organize your saved links and tabs into folders by clicking the "Create Folder" button, and then dragging and dropping your links and tabs into the desired folder.

-To access your saved links and tabs later, click the extension icon in your Chrome toolbar.
-You can search for a specific link or tab using the search bar at the top of the page.

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on GitHub.
 If you'd like to contribute code, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.